-The Annual Fund is the Countryside PTO’s largest fundraiser for the year.
-To contribute, click here.
+The Annual Fund is happening NOW.
+This is the largest fundraiser for the year.
+To contribute, see instructions below!

 The PTO meets a critical need by funding programs, initiatives and supplies not covered in Newton’s School Budget.
 We support curriculum needs, fund enrichment programs such as the city-mandated Creative Arts and Sciences, and hold community-building events.